 Key Terms of Proposed Rule:

-Beginning on the effective date of the rule, no Entry-Level Driver, as defined, may take a CDL exam to receive a Class A CMV license, Class B CMV license, Passenger Bus endorsement, School Bus endorsement, or Hazmat endorsement unless he/she has satisfactorily completed a training program that (a) is provided by a Certified Training Provider who appears on FMCA’s Training Provider Registry (see below), and (b) is appropriate to the license/endorsement for which such person is applying.
+Beginning on the effective date of the rule, no Entry-Level Driver, as defined, may take a CDL exam to receive a Class A CMV license, Class B CMV license, Passenger Bus endorsement, School Bus endorsement, or Hazmat endorsement unless he/she has satisfactorily completed a training program that (a) is provided by a Certified Training Provider who appears on FMCSA’s Training Provider Registry (see below), and (b) is appropriate to the license/endorsement for which such person is applying.

 These requirements apply to anyone who has not taken the relevant CDL skills test prior to the compliance date for the ELDT final rule.
 However, the new requirements will not apply to individuals – such as military veterans -- for whom 49 CFR 383 give States discretion to waive the CDL skills test.
 Any individual who fails to obtain the CDL within 360 days after obtaining a CLP will be required to complete a full ELDT course following application for a new CLP.